emilyz18/deja-dwell/README.md

 2. Application status
     - For Tenant account: Store history of applied post
     - For the landlord: Store history of matched applicants(Tenants) along with their applied post
-3. Two types of rent match (tigh match (search bar) and loose match (profile/preference match by system))
+3. Two types of rent match:
+   - tight match (search bar)
+   - loose match (profile/preference match by system)
-4. Make the matching algorithm more robust
+5. Make the matching algorithm more robust
     - Add weightings to scores
-    - Add additional sorting for list of applicants ( tenant profile <-> landlord preference matching)
+    - Add additional sorting for the list of applicants ( tenant profile <-> landlord preference matching)
-5. For landlord account:  A Landlord dashboard page that shows the current list of applicants with accept/reject buttons for each applicant.
+6. For landlord account:  A Landlord dashboard page that shows the current list of applicants with accept/reject buttons for each applicant.
-    - the landlord will reach out to the list of tenants matched by the system  (externally, interview/in person house tour), once the landlord and tenant sign the contract (externally), the landlord will press accept and other tenants on the list will be automatically rejected.
+    - the landlord will reach out to the list of tenants matched by the system  (externally, interview/in-person house tour), once the landlord and tenant sign the contract (externally), the landlord will press accept and other tenants on the list will be automatically rejected.
-    - Landlord will only see contact info of tenant after they apply, tenant will only see landlord contact info after they apply
+    - Landlord will only see contact info of tenant after they apply, tenant will only see landlord's contact info after they apply

 ## Stretch Requirements
 1. On-demand feedback